UPDATE: The panel has concluded. You can catch up on all the updates from the event below!

 Actor/comedian Nate Bargatze took the stage first for Sony to promote The Breadwinner, which is being released on May 29, and features him alongside Kumail Nanjiani and Mandy Moore.
 Moore then joined Bargatze on stage, calling the movie "a truly funny and wonderful family comedy that everyone can go out and see this summer."

-Sony shared new footage from this movie, showing Bargatze's character having to take care of his three daughters by himself when his wife goes on a trip.
-This leads to disaster, as they troll him and tease a hilarious new comedy story.
+Sony shared new footage from the movie, showing Bargatze's character having to take care of his three daughters on his own when his wife goes on a trip.
+This leads to disaster as they troll him and create a hilarious new comedy.

 Resident Evil